rscarson/lavendeux-parser/readme.md

 // Once loaded, functions and @decorators decribed in the extensions
 // can be called in expressions being parsed
 ```
+Extensions give a more flexible way of adding functionality at runtime.
+Extensions are written in javascript.

 ## Syntax
 Expressions can be composed of integers, floats, strings, as well as numbers of various bases: